 This sounds a lot like the multiple linear regression approach described above… doesn’t it?
 Yes it does!
 The twist is that we don’t limit ourselves to the really basic stat weight formula — we explore many possible predictive models, ones that can describe all the curves and interactions between your stats.
 Then we pick the best one and save it with your gearing strategy.

 The actual method used can vary: it could be one of a plethora of regression techniques, a decision tree variant, some other cool-kid computer term, or a combination of them.
 Describing these methods is beyond the scope of this blog post.
 It would be very long and very technical because it is way more complex than stat weights, so we’ll do that another day.
 Just like stat weights, the important thing is that we give you some way to understand the output, and some way to determine how well it is working.
 To that end we have done two crazy things:

 After we do our fancy analysis, we spit out some representative “stat goals” that the predictive model will try to achieve.
-For example, it might find that around item level 850 you should go for about 5000 crit, 7000 haste, and 2000 versatility.
-But around item level 890 you should go for 4000 crit, 8000 haste, 2000 mastery, and 4000 versatility.
-And we’ll show you this at all the points in between.
-This gives you a really simple understanding of how the predictive model thinks your stats interact with each other.
-The gear optimizer will also show these stat goals.
+For example, it might find that around item level 320 you should go for about 500 crit, 700 haste, and 200 versatility.
+But around item level 340 you should go for 400 crit, 800 haste, 200 mastery, and 400 versatility.

 This is an insane concept that has never been done before for stat weights or any stat ranking approach: uh… test it?
 To see how well it actually works?
 Seriously… we looked all over the internet and found basically zero actual tests of of the predictive power of stat weights (including our own, shameful).
 So on our gearing strategy outputs we now include “benchmarks” that are a simple but good test: